MeoMix/trunk_broken_example/README.md

 ```

 You may then edit `data-bin` to an invalid value, i.e. `data-bin="example"`, and observe that invalid value is detected by Trunk.
 So, the configuraiton is being read, but is insufficient to eliminate error.

+Prior to this, in v0.17.x, `cdylib` was not a supported target and so no bin configuration was required.